Hedd Wyn: the soldier poet of Snowdonia

 Hedd Wyn’s family home is a traditional hill farm near Trawsfynydd in Snowdonia.
 There’ll be exhibitions about the life and poetic legacy of Hedd Wyn, together with themes of Welsh language and culture, the bardic tradition, social and rural history, and the First World War.
 The centrepiece is the farmhouse itself, which has barely changed since Hedd Wyn lived here.

 Wales’s biggest arts festival is also its oldest, tracing its roots back to 1176.
 It’s an eclectic mix of old and new, traditional and modern, and a celebration of our culture and language.
-This year marks the centenary of the famous 1917 'Eisteddfod of the Black Chair', so we’ll be remembering Hedd Wyn in special concerts, events and exhibitions.
+This year marks the centenary of the famous 1917 'Eisteddfod of the Black Chair', so Hedd Wyn was remembered in special concerts, events and exhibitions.

 Hedd Wyn's bardic chairs including the Black Chair on the right, Yr Ysgwrn, Snowdonia by Yr Ysgwrn